graphcore/poprithms/poprithms/notes/memory/chain/Chain.md

 `DimShuffle(0 1 2) -> Reverse()`

 and both of these Ops are no-Ops.
-So the Chain is null-Chain.
+So the Chain is a null-Chain.

 ## Canonicalization algorithm

 The passes above, along with some others, are iterated through until the Chain stops changing.